Skip to content

 As mobility decreases with age, if green spaces are too far and difficult for the elderly to get to, they will have to stay in their poorly insulated apartments, increasing the risk of them developing medical conditions.

-This also leads to more isolation and a decreased mental state.
+This can also lead to more isolation and poor mental health.

-However, as we develop more green spaces in our urban environments, it’s vital that we change people’s perception that staying indoors in poorly ventilated and insulated apartments will keep you cooler than visiting green spaces.
+As we develop more green spaces, it’s vital that we change people’s perception that staying indoors in poorly ventilated and insulated apartments will keep you cooler than visiting green spaces.

 Creating accessible green spaces in cities

-In urban environments where there’s often a shortage of space to design green spaces, alternative spaces can be used, such as green roofs.
+In urban environments where there’s often a shortage of space, alternatives can be used, such as green roofs.

 The advantages of creating green roofs are that they’re more accessible to the elderly and can also be used as community gardens to grow their own food, which helps to combat loneliness.